-- ACTION 12.1 Encourage the expansion of vegetable growing in the region by the following: - Engage with rural estate agents to identify available sites which may be available for vegetable growing which are an appropriate site, have water rights, and which can be used to promote to prospective growers; - Distribute the recently developed Vegetable Grower's Prospectus to growers currently located in peri-urban Melbourne, and other vegetable growing districts including Bacchus Marsh, Pakenham, Werribee South, and Northern Geelong; - Engage with grawers directly, including industry groups (e.g. Vegetable Growers Association, Western Victorian Vegetable Association) to promote the appartunities in Greater Shepparton and available sites.
+- ACTION 12.1 Encourage the expansion of vegetable growing in the region by the following: - Engage with rural estate agents to identify available sites which may be available for vegetable growing which are an appropriate size, have water rights, and which can be used to promote to prospective growers; - Distribute the recently developed Vegetable Grower's Prospectus to growers currently located in peri-urban Melbourne, and other vegetable growing districts including Bacchus Marsh, Pakenham, Werribee South, and Northern Geelong;

+Engage with growers directly, including industry groups (e.g. Vegetable Growers Association, Western Victorian Vegetable Association) to promote the opportunities in Greater Shepparton and available sites.

+ACTION 12.2 Support the development of sustainable agricultural practices which contribute to the 'clean and green' image of the region.

-- STRATEGY 13 Assist the development of a capable and healthy workforce to support the agri-business sector - ACTION 13.1 Support the Gauburn Valley Transition Committee and Hume Regional Workforce Development Plan to ensure a regional approach to workforce development.
-Implement localised initiatives which align with the regional policy as outlined within this strategy. - ACTION 13.2 Support the work of the Horticulture Centre of Excellence and assist in establishing a Horticulture Cluster which develops research, education and employment pathway links between education institutions and local industry.
-Engage with the Horticulture Centre of Excellence and assist in labbying efforts to gain funding for the program. - ACTION 13.3 Build on the existing Dookie Food and Fibre Event and raise its profile within Greater Shepparton and surrounds. - ACTION 13.4 Engage with the Better Together Schools Aliance and other education industry stakeholders in regards to developing agricultural learning and training programs based on successful models elsewhere.
-This includes: - Mansfield High School and Tyrell College Sea Lake vacational education programs; and - Timboons P12 early education program.
+STRATEGY 13 Assist the development of a capable and healthy workforce to support the agri-business sector

+ACTION 13.1 Support the work of the Horticulture Centre of Excellence and assist in establishing a Horticulture Cluster which develops research, education, sustainable practices, and employment pathway links between education institutions and local industry.
+Engage with the Horticulture Centre of Excellence and assist in lobbying efforts to gain funding for the program.

+ACTION 13.2 Build on the existing Dookie Food and Fibre Event and raise its profile within Greater Shepparton and surrounds.

+ACTION 13.3 Engage with the Better Together Schools Alliance and other education industry stakeholders in regards to developing agricultural learning and training programs based on successful models elsewhere.
+This includes:

+- Mansfield High School and Tyrell College Sea Lake vocational education programs; and - Timboons P12 early education program.

-Invite key people from these programs to meet with the Better Schools Alkance.
+Invite key people from these programs to meet with the Better Schools Alliance.
 Seek funding through regional industry groups, and State and Federal Government grants to develop programs.

-- ACTION 13.5 Facilitate greater links between Melbourne University Dookle Agricultural College and local agricultural businesses to provide greater expasure of students to the local industry and build pathways to capture a greater proportion of graduates to stay in the region.
-This would consider; - Developing a dialogue with Dookie College teachers and administrators; - 28 SREATER SHEPPARTON ECONOMIC DEVELOPMENT, TOURISM AND EXENTS STRATERY COT: SF SREETER CHEPPARTON
+ACTION 13.4 Facilitate greater links between Melbourne University Dookie Agricultural College and local agricultural businesses to provide greater exposure of students to the local industry and build pathways to capture a greater proportion of graduates to stay in the region.
+This would consider:

-- Investigate apportunities for local businesses to host students, be involved in internships and work placement programs, or research programs; - Identify willing local businesses which may be interested in participating in programs with the Agricultural College. - ACTION 13.6 Work with LaTrabe University to assist in developing agri-business related courses. - ACTION 13.7 Support the on-going maintenance and operations of community hulls which are integral to community wellbeing in raral farming communities. - ACTION 13.8 Advocate Federal Government for efficient visa systems for skilled migrants and working holiday tourist visos - STRATEGY 14 Assist food sector businesses and industry groups to address ongoing constraints to investment
+- Developing a dialogue with Dookie College teachers and administrators; - Investigate opportunities for local businesses to host students, be involved in internships and work placement programs, or research programs; - Identify willing local businesses which may be interested in participating in programs with the Agricultural College.

+ACTION 13.5 Work with LaTrobe University to assist in developing courses which match the industry needs of the region including agri-business, permaculture, environmental science, and natural resource management related courses.

+ACTION 13.6 Support the on-going maintenance and operations of community halls which are integral to community wellbeing in rural farming communities.

+ACTION 13.7 Lobby Federal Government for efficient visa systems for skilled migrants and working holiday tourist visas

+STRATEGY 14 Assist food sector businesses and industry groups to address ongoing constraints to investment